 RADM Denise Hinton is FDA’s Chief Scientist.
 In this capacity, she is responsible for leading and coordinating FDA's cross-cutting scientific and public health efforts.

-The Office of the Chief Scientist works closely with FDA’s product centers, providing strategic leadership and support for FDA’s regulatory science and innovation initiatives, including the Advancing Regulatory Science Initiative, FDA's Technology Transfer Program, scientific professional development, scientific integrity, and the Medical Countermeasures Initiative (MCMi).
+The Office of the Chief Scientist works closely with FDA’s product centers, providing strategic leadership and support for FDA’s regulatory science research and innovation initiatives, including the National Center for Toxicological Research, Advancing Regulatory Science Initiative, FDA's Technology Transfer Program, scientific professional development, scientific integrity, laboratory safety, the Advisory Committee Oversight and Management Staff and the Medical Countermeasures Initiative (MCMi).

 RADM Hinton previously served as Deputy Director of the Office of Medical Policy (OMP) in FDA’s Center for Drug Evaluation and Research (CDER), where she concurrently served as Acting OMP Director from 2014 to 2016.
 There, she led the development, coordination, and implementation of medical policy programs and strategic initiatives, including the efficient integration of rapidly evolving science and new technologies into the drug development and regulatory review processes.
 RADM Hinton’s work involved close collaboration with other CDER program areas, FDA product centers, and a broad variety of stakeholders.